contrun/ckb-lua/docs/dylib.md

 end
 ```

-Of course, this example is not enough for real world usage, but this article should be enough to show how to use ckb-lua shared library from the main contract program.
+Of course, this example is not enough for real world usage, but this article should be enough to show how to use ckb-lua-vm shared library from the main contract program.
 You can unleash the potential of Lua with your creativity afterward.
-For the curious, see here for [an implementation of sudt in lua](https://github.com/XuJiandong/ckb-lua/blob/4e5375eb2a866595f89826db5510bc9d1f8e9510/contracts/sudt.lua).
+For the curious, see here for [an implementation of sudt in lua](https://github.com/nervosnetwork/ckb-lua-vm/blob/4e5375eb2a866595f89826db5510bc9d1f8e9510/contracts/sudt.lua).
 Also note that, the sample code is written in c.
 As an alternative, you can write test code in rust.
 Both [loading shared library](https://docs.rs/ckb-std/latest/ckb_std/dynamic_loading/index.html) and mocking transaction to do unit tests are easy in rust.

 I will now explain what this sample code does and how to run it.

 # Building Shared Library

 The sample code depends on `libckblua.so` shared library to run Lua code.
-We need to obtain the source of ckb-lua from [the github repository](https://github.com/XuJiandong/ckb-lua), and build it ourselves. `make all-via-docker` is enough to build all the binaries. `./build/libckblua.so` may be used afterward.
-The sample program `./build/dylibexample` built from [dylib.c](https://github.com/XuJiandong/ckb-lua/blob/70bc3e7bff3521a600612e52b9a2aee56c3efca2/examples/dylib.c) is also available to use.
+We need to obtain the source of ckb-lua-vm from [the github repository](https://github.com/nervosnetwork/ckb-lua-vm), and build it ourselves. `make all-via-docker` is enough to build all the binaries. `./build/libckblua.so` may be used afterward.
+The sample program `./build/dylibexample` built from [dylib.c](https://github.com/nervosnetwork/ckb-lua-vm/blob/70bc3e7bff3521a600612e52b9a2aee56c3efca2/examples/dylib.c) is also available to use.

 # Preparing Shared Library

 ## Packing the Shared Library Into the Dependent Cell Data

-To use the ckb-lua shared library, we need to store the shared library in some cell data and specify the cell with shared library data as a dependent cell.
-We have assembled a [mock transaction file](https://crates.io/crates/ckb-mock-tx-types) [here](https://github.com/XuJiandong/ckb-lua/blob/4e5375eb2a866595f89826db5510bc9d1f8e9510/tests/test_cases/dylib.json).
+To use the ckb-lua-vm shared library, we need to store the shared library in some cell data and specify the cell with shared library data as a dependent cell.
+We have assembled a [mock transaction file](https://crates.io/crates/ckb-mock-tx-types) [here](https://github.com/nervosnetwork/ckb-lua-vm/blob/4e5375eb2a866595f89826db5510bc9d1f8e9510/tests/test_cases/dylib.json).
 You can also mock this with the ckb rust SDK (like [this](https://github.com/nervosnetwork/ckb-production-scripts/blob/master/tests/xudt_rce_rust/tests/test_xudt_rce.rs)).
 You can use it along with [ckb-standalone-debugger](https://github.com/nervosnetwork/ckb-standalone-debugger) to run the sample code.
 For example, you can run `./build/dylibexample` with `ckb-debugger --tx-file ./tests/test_cases/dylib.json --script-group-type=type --cell-index=0 --cell-type=output --bin build/dylibexample`.

 ## Passing the Dependent Cell Information with Script Args